-The Governing Body consists of Directors elected or appointed as set forth in the corporate bylaws section 2.2.
-The number of Directors shall be seven (7), but upon a vacancy occurring in the Board, the remaining Directors may, by the affirmative vote of a majority of the remaining directors and without amending these Bylaws, determine that no replacement be elected and qualified, provided that the Board shall at all times consist of not less than five (5) nor more than seven (7) Directors, not less than two (2) of whom shall be parents of students enrolled at American Heritage Charter School ("parent-Directors").
+The Governing Body consists of Directors elected or appointed as set forth in the corporate bylaws section 4.3.
+The number of Directors constituting the Board of the Corporation will be not less than five (5) or more than seven (7) Directors.
+Two seats will be held by parents.
+Of these, one is an appointed position (by the board) the other is an elected position (by the parents of the school population).
 The function of the Board can be described as policy making and evaluating.
 The Board will have further duty of directing the financial means by which the educational program is conducted.
 They will also ensure that the community be informed of the needs, purposes, values, and status of AHCS.
-The Board has ultimate responsibility for the fulfillment of the commitments in this Charter and compliance with statute and administrative rule.
+The Board has ultimate responsibility for the fulfillment of the commitments in this charter and compliance with statute and administrative rule.